 - Value: $50 to $200

-Some of the West Point-minted 2020 American Samoa “Bat” quarters feature doubling in the letters and designs on the reverse.
-These quarters can range from $50 to $200, depending on the grade and extent of the doubling.
+These quarters can range from $50 to $200, depending on the grade and extent of the error and the coin’s overall condition.

 More Quarters Worth Money